Though many of us will consider that the existence of OFW heroes is already a cliche, we’ll never get fed up with this noble label.

 A Filipino worker at a hypermarket chain in Dubai performed the heroic act of saving four people from drowning at Jumeirah Open Beach in the United Arab Emirates.

-Alvin Pancito, happened to be in the beach while on midnight picnic with group of friends when he heard screams for help.
+Alvin Pancito, happened to be on the beach while on a midnight picnic with a group of friends when he heard screams for help.

 “I waited a bit to see what was happening and if anyone would run for help.”